Abdominal Aortic Aneurysm

 Symptoms of Abdominal Aortic Aneurysm

-An abdominal aortic aneurysm may grow over time without causing initial symptoms.
+An abdominal aortic aneurysm is called a “silent” problem because it may grow over time without causing initial symptoms.
 This aneurysm may never rupture and may always stay small.
 Sometimes, the abdominal aortic aneurysm expands more quickly.
 The rate of expansion is not something that we can predict.

 If the aneurysm grows larger, symptoms such as deep, persistent pain in the abdomen, back pain, or a pulsating or vibrating sensation near the navel may develop.
 The sudden onset of any of these symptoms requires emergency medical care.